Dynamics of ranking: Discussion

-A more nuanced understanding of the universal features of ranking dynamics might help us limit resource exhaustion in competitive environments, such as information overload in online social platforms and prestige biases in scientific publishing~\cite{sekara2018chaperone}, via better algorithmic rating tools.
-The observation of a generic interplay between ranking robustness and variability can be refined by exploring the relationship between ranking lists associated to the same system, or by incorporating networked interactions that lead to macroscopic ordering~\cite{batty2006rank,krapivsky2002statistics}.
+A more nuanced understanding of the generic features of ranking dynamics might help us limit resource exhaustion in competitive environments, such as information overload in online social platforms and prestige biases in scientific publishing~\cite{sekara2018chaperone}, via better algorithmic rating tools~\cite{ciampaglia2018algorithmic}.
+The observation of a systematic interplay between ``slower'' and ``faster'' ranking dynamics~\cite{oka2013exploring} (see \srefsi{6}) can be refined by exploring the relationship between ranking lists associated to the same system, or by incorporating networked interactions that lead to macroscopic ordering~\cite{batty2006rank,krapivsky2002statistics}, which may provide a deeper understanding of network centrality measures based on ranking~\cite{posfai2019consensus}.
 Given that rankings often mediate access to resources via policy, similar mechanisms to those explored here may play a role in finding better ways to avoid social and economic disparity.
 In general, a better understanding of rank dynamics is promising for regulating systems by adjusting their temporal heterogeneity.

 {